Top 50+ Competitions for High School Students in 2025

 2. International Psychology Olympiad

-If you’re a psychology specialist, then this one's for you!
+If you’re a psychology specialist, then this competition is for you!
 The International Psychology Olympiad tests participants’ knowledge of psychology concepts and their abilities to apply their psychological knowledge to real problems.
-You can enter as an individual or as a team.

 3. Minds Underground Psychology Essay Competition